kakkargautam/fin-tools/README.md

 # fintools
-basic tools for finance :
+tools for finance :
-- Calculation of Money-Weihted Rate of Return
+- Money-Weihted Rate of Return
-- Calculation of Time-Weihted Rate of Return
+- Time-Weihted Rate of Return
+- Rolling Return.
+- Drawdown